danielsaidi/WebViewKit/README.md

 The [online documentation][Documentation] has a [getting started guide][Getting-Started] guide to help you get started with WebViewKit.

-The library's main view is ``WebView``, which can be used to display any web page.
+The library's main view is ``WebView``, which can display web pages and HTML content.

+The easiest way to use this view is to just load a url into it:

 ```swift
 import SwiftUI